Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app.md

       Specify the requisite information for your web app in the **Create App Service** dialog box, and then click **Create**.

+      Here you can configure the runtime environment, app settings, service plan and resource group.

       ![Create App Service dialog box][create-app-service-dialog]

 1. Select your web app and then click **Deploy**.